Tasks¶

 - Click Create

-Standalone tasks have editable classification fields that help organize work by portfolio dimensions:
+Standalone tasks and project tasks have editable classification fields that help organize work by portfolio dimensions:

 - Source: Where the work originated (e.g., Business Request, IT Initiative)